 Who should I contact about: major or minor, choosing courses, identifying cross-listed courses, possible careers?

-During the summer, speak with the department office assistant Ms. Laura Bowman and chair Prof. Katherine Chen.
+During winter break and summer breaks, speak with the department office assistant Ms. Laura Bowman.

 How do I declare a major in Sociology?